 Your child’s symptoms and personal health history will determine the type of drug a doctor prescribes.
 A doctor may need to try several of these before finding one that works.

-Common side effects of ADHD medication include anxiety, irritability, decreased appetite, and problems sleeping.
-When children first begin taking a medication, they may experience an upset stomach or headache, according to the National Institute of Mental Health.
+Common side effects of stimulants include decreased appetite, problems sleeping, upset stomach, or headache, according to the National Institute of Mental Health.

 Your doctor may need to adjust your child’s dosage to relieve some of these side effects.
 Most of the side effects fade after several weeks of use.
-If side effects persist, ask your child’s doctor about trying a different medicine or changing the medicine form.
+If side effects persist, ask your child’s doctor about trying a different medication or changing the form of medication.

-More serious, but less common side effects can occur with ADHD medicine.
+More serious, but less common side effects can occur with ADHD medications.
 They include:

 - Heart attack, stroke, or sudden death.
-The Food and Drug Administration has warned that ADHD patients who have existing heart conditions may be more likely to suffer a heart attack, stroke, or sudden death if they take stimulant medication.
+The Food and Drug Administration has warned that people with ADHD who have existing heart conditions may be more likely to have a heart attack, stroke, or sudden death if they take stimulant medication.

 - Additional psychiatric problems.
-Some patients taking stimulant medications may develop psychiatric problems.
-These problems include hearing voices and seeing things that do not exist.
+Some people taking stimulant medications may develop psychiatric problems.
+These include hearing voices and seeing things that don’t exist.
 It’s important you talk with your child’s doctor about any family history of psychiatric problems.

 - Suicidal thoughts.
-Some patients may experience depression or develop suicidal thoughts.
+Some people may experience depression or develop suicidal thoughts.
 Report any unusual behaviors to your child’s doctor.

-Unfortunately, there is no cure for ADHD.
+There is no cure for ADHD.
 Medications only treat and help control symptoms.
 However, the right combination of medicine and therapy can help your child lead a productive life.
-It may take time to find the right dose and best medicine, and the National Institute of Mental Health has found that regular monitoring and interaction with your child’s doctor actually helps your child receive the best treatment.
+It may take time to find the right dose and best medicine.
+According to the National Institute of Mental Health, regular monitoring and interaction with your child’s doctor actually helps your child receive the best treatment.

 All medicines, including those used to treat the symptoms of ADHD, are only safe if they’re used correctly.
 That’s why it’s important you learn and teach your child to take only the medicine a doctor prescribes in the way the doctor instructs.
 Diverging from this plan may cause serious side effects.